premAI-io/dev-portal/blog/2023-08-12-mlops-more-oops-than-ops/index.md

  └── tokenizer.model
 ```

-Now when I try to do inference using `optimum.onnxruntime.ORTModelForCausalLM` things work fine when provider is `CPUExecutionProvider`:
+Now when I try to do inference using `optimum.onnxruntime.ORTModelForCausalLM`, things work fine (though slowly) using the `CPUExecutionProvider`:

 ```python
 from transformers import AutoTokenizer